 Musically, trends have gone from squeaky clean to subtly suggestive to cheeky and full on explicit, and everything in between.
 In some parts of the world, we’re able to swear and talk about sexuality and political issues, while in other parts of the world music content is closely censored and stays clear of specific issues.

 While music has always been a way to push the boundaries of expression and free speech, it’s clear that the world is not expressing itself uniformly, and the varying musical trends and content provide an insightful view into what is and isn’t being discussed and accepted in any particular country or culture.

-Music and dance have done so much for expression and sex positivity, and music often gives people an outlet to express feelings that they wouldn’t feel comfortable expressing otherwise.
-And whether we are twerking secretly in our bedrooms or finding comfort in LGBT anthems, music will forever continue to speak for the silenced.
+Music and dance have done so much for expression, cultural identity and sex positivity, and music often gives people an outlet to express feelings that they wouldn’t feel comfortable expressing otherwise.
+And whether we’re twerking secretly in our bedrooms or finding comfort in LGBT anthems, music will forever continue to speak for the silenced.

 Countries everywhere may share commonalities, but there are a few distinctive points of pride that differentiate them all – the flag, and the national anthem.

 Every country has its own national anthem for a reason – it’s a unique declaration of values, history and culture.
 Singing your national anthem with a crowd of strangers is one of the most patriotic feelings around, and the national anthem is one of the first things we learn in school and one of the only constants throughout our education.

 Music also allows us to establish a unique cultural identity, using the sounds of unique instruments, genres and rhythms that make the unofficial anthems that we all know and love.
 We can’t imagine the world without genres like calypso, k-pop and zydeco, or without instruments like the didgeridoo or the ukulele.

 It’s amazing that without any words or point of reference we can hear music and instantly be transported somewhere else, and that we can appreciate and begin to learn about other cultures just by pressing play.